• Skip to main content

 How To Make Crock Pot Pot Roast with Cream of Mushroom Soup

-After 4 hours, once the roast has released its juices...
+After the first 4 hours, the roast will have released its natural juices.

 A Crock Pot with a chuck roast and sliced onions topped with cream of mushroom soup.